FAQS For revival

 • This year we are separating our camp grounds into 2 parts.
 The lowest field will be “quiet camping” which will have minimal noise after 10 PM (but not non-existent) and our top field, which will have active a more active active night life.
 We reccomend the lower field for families.

-• 12 and under are free, and teen tickets ages 13-17 are $100.
+• 12 and under are free, and teen tickets ages 13-17 are $50.
 If you have a large family with income restraints, you may consider applying for ticketing assistance.
-Please ensure to complete the Minor Registration Form, for each child.

 • Everyone is free to make well informed decisions for them selves.
 If you have never attended a festival or Revival before, we recommend attending by yourself this year, to best prepare for a full family experience next year.